Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 Section 1.3.].
 Compared to
 CDC data, the Google Flu Trends provided remarkably accurate indicators of flu incidence in the USA between 2009 and 2011.
-However, for the 2012--2013 flu seasons, Google Flu Trends predicted more than double the proportion of doctor visits for flu-like symptoms compared to the CDC [@butler2013google].
+However, for the 2012--2013 flu seasons, the Google Flu Trends estimates were almost double the CDC's
+[@butler2013google].
 Lazer et al. [@lazer2014parable] cite two causes of this error: big data hubris and algorithm dynamics.